Netbox Sync BGP Peerings Task¤

 |

-Template string for BGP session names written to NetBox.
-Formatted with the following keyword arguments from parsing results:
+Jinja2 template string for BGP session names written to NetBox.
+The template context includes the following values:

 Default: |